-- 1. Bake Use to select bake feature. - Quick Bake Quick Bake uses a fan to circulate the oven's heat uniformly and continuously around the oven - 3.
-Broil Use to set Broil feature. - 4.
-Oven Light Use to turn on internal light when checking on food.
-Also will turn on when the oven door is open. - 5.
-Self Clean Use to with arrow keys to set self clean cycle of 2 or 3 hours. - 6.
-Set Clock Use with arrow keys to set the time of day. - Oven on indicator light The oven light will glow each time the oven turns on to maintain the set oven temperature. - 8.
-Preheat light The preheat light will glow when the oven is preheating or if the desired temperature is reset higher than the actual oven temperature. - Door locked The door locked light will flash when the oven door locks and unlocks, when the oven door lockout is active, or when the self clean cycle feature is active. - 10.
-Up and Down arrows Use with the feature or function keys to set oven temperature, bake time, start time, clean time, and setting or adjusting the clock and minute timer.
+- 1. Bake Use to select Bake feature. - 2.
+Broil Use to set Broil feature. - 3.
+Self Clean (some models) Use to with arrow keys to set self clean cycle of 2 or 3hours. - 4.
+Set Clock Use with arrow keys to set the time of day. - Oven on indicator light The oven light will glow each time the oven turns on to maintain the set oven temperature. - 6.
+Preheat light The preheat light will glow when the oven is preheating or if the desired temperature is reset higher than the actual oven temperature. - 7.
+Door locked The door locked light will flash when the oven door locks and unlocks, when the oven door lockout is active, or when the self clean cycle feature is active. - 8.
+Up and Down arrows Use with the feature or function keys to set oven temperature, Bake Time, Start Time, clean time, and setting or adjusting the clock and minute timer.

-- 11. Timer on-off Use to set or cancel the minute timer.
+- 9. Timer on-off Use to set or cancel the minute timer.
 The minute timer does not start or stop any cooking function.
-Timer on-off is used to set the continuous bake function. - 12.
-Bake Time Enters the length of baking time desired. - 13.
-OFF Use to clear any feature except the time of day and minute timer and to activate oven lockout feature. - 14.
-Start Time Used with Bake, Quick Bake, and Self Clean to set a delayed starting time
+Timer on-off is used to set the continuous bake function. - 10.
+Bake Time Enters the length of baking time desired. - 11.
+OFF Use to clear any feature previously entered except the time of day and minute timer.
+Also use OFF to activate oven lockout feature. (some models) - 12.
+Start Time Use to set the desired start time for baking and self clean.
+May be used with Bake Time to program a delayed timed bake. - 13.
+Quick Bake Quick Bake uses a fan to circulate the oven's heat uniformly and continuously around the oven.
+This improved heat distribution allows for fast, even cooking and browning results. - 14.
+Oven Light Use to turn on internal light when checking on food.
+Also will turn on when the oven door is open. - 15.
+Steam Clean (some models) The Steam Clean feature offers a chemical free and time saving method to assist in the routine cleaning of small and light soils.